+- Green: The battery pack is charged.

-- Amber: The battery pack is charging. - No LED/Off: Not ready to charge.
+- Amber: The battery pack is charging.

+- No LED/Off: Not ready to charge.
 The monitor is not connected to AC power and is not powered on, or the monitor has disabled charging.

-Note The battery pack continues to charge while the monitor is in Display power saving mode.
+NOTE The battery pack continues to charge while the monitor is in Display power saving mode.

-Note It is strongly recommended that you use only the Welch Allyn rechargeable battery pack in the thermometer because the dock cannot charge other batteries.
+NOTE It is strongly recommended that you use only the Welch Allyn rechargeable battery pack in the thermometer because the dock cannot charge other batteries.